pybricks/pybricks-api/doc/main/hubs/essentialhub.rst

     .. automethod:: pybricks.hubs::EssentialHub.system.storage

         You can store up to 512 bytes of data on this hub.
+The data is cleared when you update the Pybricks firmware.

     .. blockimg:: pybricks_blockHubShutdown_EssentialHub

+    .. automethod:: pybricks.hubs::EssentialHub.system.reset_storage

     .. automethod:: pybricks.hubs::EssentialHub.system.shutdown